 2. Don’t have bread crumbs?

 Just the other day, when I was breading chicken, trying to stretch a small amount of panko (Japanese style) bread crumbs to cover three portions of meat, I ran out.
 Thankfully, I had a box of saltine crackers on the shelf.

 Just crush as many crackers as you need, season as desired and use them as you would bread crumbs.
 This also works if you need the crumbs for a meatloaf.
 Or, you could toast bread and buzz the toast into crumbs in a blender.

 Mayonnaise works like a charm in such dishes as tuna or chicken salad.
 Many people love it on sandwiches.
 If you don’t have mayo, plain yogurt (but not the sweetened type!) will make a fine replacement.
 The Seattle Times has advice for cooking and baking with yogurt.

 Yogurt, again.
 Did you know that it is cheap and easy to make at home?

-One of my favorite easy meals — it’s comfort food for my family during this lockdown — is my mom’s beef stroganoff.
+One of my favorite easy meals — it’s been comfort food for my family lately — is my mom’s beef stroganoff.
 (I think she got her recipe from Betty Crocker.)
 For me, the recipe just isn’t finished until I’ve swirled sour cream into the meaty gravy.
 If I don’t have sour cream, plain yogurt works just fine.